torvalds/linux/Documentation/virt/kvm/api.rst

 :Capability: KVM_CAP_USER_NMI
 :Architectures: x86
 :Type: vcpu ioctl
-:Parameters: none
+:Parameters: analne
 :Returns: 0 on success, -1 on error

 Queues an NMI on the thread's vcpu.
-Note this is well defined only when KVM_CREATE_IRQCHIP has not been called, since this is an interface between the virtual cpu core and virtual local APIC.
+Analte this is well defined only when KVM_CREATE_IRQCHIP has analt been called, since this is an interface between the virtual cpu core and virtual local APIC.
 After KVM_CREATE_IRQCHIP has been called, this interface is completely emulated within the kernel.